rfo909/RForth/Dev.md

 In order for the autorun word to return the address of the word Main, we need to define a constant, since autorun code can not contain strings nor call other (user created) words.

-The reason is that both strings and other words will not be present when running the autorun code in a newly initiated environment.
+The reason is that strings compiled to the heap as well as other words will not be present when running the autorun code immediately after power-on.

 The ?C word returns the call address for the word given as string.
 The Sys.EE.SetAutorun command copies the code for the "autorun" word into the onboard EEPROM, utilizing